 15 Jack Lord of the Flies Quotes With Page Numbers

-These Jack Lord of the Flies Quotes give an in-depth analysis of Jack’s character development throughout the novel, “Lord of the Flies.”
+These Jack Lord of the Flies Quotes give an in-depth analysis of Jack’s character development throughout “Lord of the Flies.”

 Jack’s quotes are taken from the book, and page numbers are provided so readers can follow along.